 A majority of 76 percent of businesses who use video in their marketing campaigns believe it provides effective ROI.

-No matter how a prospect navigated to your landing page, video can play a crucial part in solidifying business relationships that are still in their infancy.
+No matter how a prospect navigated to your landing page, web video can play a crucial part in solidifying business relationships that are still in their infancy.

 Why use video?

 We process images faster than text and are incredibly drawn to visual media.
+This is why b2b visual communication is so important.

-Video is one of the easiest content types to consume and is a wonderfully fun and vibrant and way to get your prospects on board.
+Video is one of the easiest content types to consume and is a wonderfully fun and vibrant way to get your prospects on board.
 On a landing page, it can be used to help illustrate the value of the product or service on offer.

 Inbound video marketing has consistently proven itself to be a powerful tool - studies show that including video on your landing page can increase conversions by 80 percent.